How difficult is stand-up comedy?

-But most people are hell bent on “writing” their way to funny instead of structuring their sense of humor for the stand-up comedy stage and this is probably the biggest factor in making stand-up comedy far, far more difficult than it actually is for those who do have real comedy talent to start with.
+Unfortunately most people are hell bent on “writing” their way to funny instead of structuring their sense of humor for the stand-up comedy stage and this is probably the biggest factor in making stand-up comedy far, far more difficult than it actually is for those who do have real comedy talent to start with.

 So, to answer your question…

-Stand-up comedy can be relatively easy for those who do have comedy talent to start with and know how to structure their sense of humor on the stage using the strategies and techniques in the Killer Stand-up Online Course (which does NOT involve conventional “joke writing” methodologies).
+Stand-up comedy can be relatively easy for those who do have comedy talent to start with and know how to structure their already developed sense of humor on the stage using the strategies and techniques in the Killer Stand-up Online Course (which does NOT involve conventional “joke writing” methodologies).